 - a.
 Ensure the implementation and compliance of the PMC Standards in collaboration with the PMC Medical Director and PICU Nurse Manager/Director. - b.
 Serve as a member of the PMC Committee. - c.
 Direct involvement in the development, implementation, and maintenance of comprehensive multidisciplinary QI program. - d.
 Liaison with other hospital multidisciplinary committees. - e.
 Ensure appropriate pediatric critical care education programs are provided to the staff. - f.
 Liaison with other PMCs, hospitals, and PdLNs. - g.
 Serve as the contact person for the EMS Agency and be available upon request to respond to County business. - h.
-Participate in EMS Agency activities and meetings and attend
+Participate in EMS Agency activities and meetings and attend a minimum of two (2) PedAC meetings per year.

 - Maintain joint responsibility with the PICU Medical Director and PICU Nurse Manager/Director for the development and review of policies, procedures, and QI activities in the PICU. - C. PICU Nurse Manager/Director Shall serve as a member of the PMC committee. - IV.
 Personnel Requirements - A. Pediatric Intensivist - 1.
 Responsibilities: - a.
 Shall be on-call and promptly available - b.
 Shall not be on-call for more than one facility at the same time - c.
 Participate in all major therapeutic decisions and interventions - B. Anesthesiologist with pediatric experience - 1.
 Responsibilities: - a.
-Shall be on-call and promptly available - Provide oversight for all patients requiring interventions by the senior resident or Certified Registered Nurse Anesthetist (CRNA) and be present for all surgical procedures - C. Specialties who shall be on-call and promptly available: - 1.
-Radiologist with pediatric experience (can be achieved by off-site capabilities) - 2.
-Neonatologist - Pediatric Cardiologist - 4.
+Shall be on-call and promptly available - Provide oversight for all patients requiring interventions by the senior resident or Certified Registered Nurse Anesthetist (CRNA) and be present for all surgical procedures - C. Specialties who shall be on-call and promptly available: - Radiologist with pediatric experience (can be achieved by off-site capabilities) - Neonatologist - Pediatric Cardiologist - 4.
 General Surgeon with pediatric experience - 5.
 Otolaryngologist with pediatric experience - 6.
 Obstetrics/Gynecologist with pediatric experience - 7.
 Mental health professionals with pediatric experience - 8.
 Orthopedist with pediatric experience - D. Qualified specialists who shall be available 24 hours per day, 7 days per week for consultation which may be met through a transfer and/or telehealth agreement:

 - 1. Pediatric Gastroenterologist

-- Pediatric Hematologist/Oncologist 2.
+- 2. Pediatric Hematologist/Oncologist

-- Pediatric Infectious Disease 3.
+- 3. Pediatric Infectious Disease

-- Pediatric Nephrologist 4.
+- 4. Pediatric Nephrologist

-- Pediatric Neurologist 5.
+- 5. Pediatric Neurologist

-- Pediatric Surgeon 6.
+- 6. Pediatric Surgeon

-- Cardiac surgeon with pediatric experience 7.
+- 7. Cardiac surgeon with pediatric experience

-- Neurosurgeon with pediatric experience 8.
+- 8. Neurosurgeon with pediatric experience

 - 9. Pulmonologist with pediatric experience

-- Pediatric endocrinologist 10.
+- 10. Pediatric endocrinologist